 You see, when Brandon bought that big ole hose for Heather, he paid a fair price.
 He did not buy at a discount to market.
 Why?
 Because Heather wasn’t looking for an investment.
 She was looking for the thing she wanted, and for that kind of thing, my friends, we pay what we must, and Brandon did.

 To boot, Brandon immediately spent some money on rehab.
 Furthermore, believe me, when the landscaping needs done in a few years, he’ll do it.
 And when Rosie’s room and bath need an upgrade because she is in first grade and not a baby, he’ll do that too.
 And when the furnace and water heater need replaced, I can just see Brandon breaking out that fat checkbook.

-And by then, with a few years gone by, that kitchen he spent money on immediately upon buying the house, which looks fantastic today, will need another round of upgrades — and so on, and on, and on.
+And by then, with a few years gone by, that kitchen he spent money on immediately upon buying the house, which looks fantastic today, will need another round of upgrades—and so on, and on, and on.
 Ask me how I know this!

 And then, Heather will turn to Brandon one day while crossing the street on their way from the coffee shop to pick up Rosie at school, and say, “Brandon, we are moving!
 Rosie needs better educational opportunities.”
-Or “I want to be closer to parents.”
-Or “I want to see palm trees out of my window.”
+Or, “I want to be closer to parents.”
+Or, “I want to see palm trees out of my window.”
 Or “I’m tired of all of the wet and cold in Podunk.
 Brandon, we need to move.”

 Ask me how I know this!

 And there goes Brandon opening up his checkbook yet again.
 Why?
-Because in order to find another schmuck to by his big ole house from him, he will first need to spend $40k just to throw some lipstick on that animal.
+Because in order to find another schmuck to buy his big ole house from him, he will first need to spend $40k just to throw some lipstick on that animal.